 Application for Commissions and Expenses.

 Notice of Application; Inclusion of Report.
-An auctioneer must apply to the Court for approval of commissions and expenses on not fewer than 21 days’ notice, and must have filed the report referred to in paragraph (d) above prior to filing the application for commissions and expenses.
+An auctioneer must apply to the Court for approval of commissions and expenses on not fewer than 21 days’ notice and must have filed the report referred to in paragraph (d) above prior to filing the application for commissions and expenses.

 Calculation of Commission.
 The maximum allowable commissions on the gross proceeds of each sale are as follows:

-10% on first $100,000 or less,
+10% on first $100,000 or less;

-5% on any amount in excess of $100,000 up to $200,000, and
+5% on any amount in excess of $100,000 up to $200,000; and

 2.5% on any amount in excess of $200,000.

 Reimbursement of Expenses.
-The auctioneer will be reimbursed for reasonable and necessary expenses directly related to the sale (including the bond or blanket bond premium) and costs attributable to the sale (including labor, printing, advertising, and insurance, but excluding worker’s compensation, social security, unemployment insurance, or other payroll taxes).
+The auctioneer will be reimbursed for reasonable and necessary expenses directly related to the sale (including the bond premium or allocable portion of the blanket bond premium) and costs attributable to the sale (including labor, printing, advertising, and insurance, but excluding worker’s compensation, social security, unemployment insurance, or other payroll taxes).
 Unless the Court orders otherwise, an auctioneer will be reimbursed for a blanket bond at a rate of $100 per case or 10% of the gross proceeds from an auction, whichever is less, minus any amounts previously reimbursed for the bond.
 If the case trustee hires the auctioneer to transport goods, the auctioneer will also be reimbursed for reasonable costs associated with that transport.

 Vt.
 LBR 6006-1.
 Executory Contracts and Unexpired Leases.